dingjing/OneSql/README.md

   * Invoke-DbCmd: Execute a SQL statement using ExecuteReader().
   * Invoke-ParamCmd: Execute a parameterized SQL statement, usually insert/update/delete/merge, or stored procedure using ExecuteNonQuery().
 For SQL or SP without parameters, call Invoke-DbCmd instead.

-Database connections are defined in DbDictionary.ps1 as hashtable entries.

-    $DbDictionary = @{
-      MyOracleInstance = @{
+Database connection definition is passed to New-DbConnection as a hashtable with the following keys.

     # Assembly name is optional.
 It is necessary only if it is not in GAC.
+    # It can be specified with absolute, relative or no path.
-        # If provided, the assembly dll must be in the same or a sub folder.
+    # If without path, the assembly dll must be in the same or a sub folder.
     Assembly = "Oracle.ManagedDataAccess.dll";

     # Required.
     ConnectionClass = "Oracle.ManagedDataAccess.Client.OracleConnection";

     # Required.
     DataSourceKey = "DATA SOURCE";

     # Required.
 TNS alias or connect descriptor.
     DataSourceValue = "";

-        # Required.
+    # Optional.
     UserKey = "USER ID";

-        # Required.
+    # Optional.
     PassKey = "PASSWORD";

     # Optional.
-        #TrustedKey = "Integrated Security";
+    TrustedKey = "Integrated Security";

+Frequently used connections can be pre-defined in DbDictionary.ps1, and passed to New-DbConnection by DbName.

+    $DbDictionary = @{
+      MyOracleInstance = @{
+        Assembly = "Oracle.ManagedDataAccess.dll";
+        ConnectionClass = "Oracle.ManagedDataAccess.Client.OracleConnection";
+        DataSourceKey = "DATA SOURCE";
+        DataSourceValue = "MyOraTNS";
+        UserKey = "USER ID";
+        PassKey = "PASSWORD";
       };

       MySqlServerInstance = @{